-- Note that this is also an opportunity to collect first-hand information, and compare competing products and gain knowledge of the companies you may be interested in evaluating.
+- Note that this is also an opportunity to collect first-hand information, compare competing products and gain knowledge of the companies you may be interested in evaluating.

 - Having vendors in one place at one time is the most efficient and cost-effective way to evaluate product offerings.

 After the conference is the perfect time to explain that attending LightShow West was beneficial not only for you as a professional, but for your company as a whole.
 This also helps to ensure that you will be able to attend in the future.
 One technique that is used by a number of attendees is the use of a Conference Report.
-A Conference Report states information about the conference to anyone who wasn’t able to attend the conference.
+A Conference Report states information about the conference for anyone who wasn’t able to attend.
 You may use this information to teach others, or simply give further justification to your manager.
 Examples of information that may be included in the report are:

 - General conference information